hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 7. Press enter to skip when prompted "Enter the column that holds patient's gender: " as test data does not have gender information.
 8. Press enter to skip when prompted "Enter the column that holds patient's race: " as test data does not have race information.
 9. Mapping Generator will now run.
-10. cd to example dir
+10. Navigate to example directory
 `cd example`
 11. list the directory's contents.
 `ls -la`
+12. You should see the newly generated mapping files mapping.csv and mapping.csv.patient.
-12. exit docker container
+13. exit docker container
 `exit`
-13. You should see the newly generated mapping files mapping.csv and mapping.csv.patient.
-Using this and the associated data file you can now process the data through the [data generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).
+14. Using the files generated here you can now process the data through the [Entity Generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).

 ***
 **Mapping Generator Flags**